 A short-lived location on 1st Street: In the 1899 city directory Edward J. Tally, brother of Thomas, is listed as managing a Phonograph Parlor at 114 W. 1st St. The 1916 Moving Picture World article cited earlier noted a move "to a location on First and Spring streets," perhaps referring to this location that Edward was managing.
 Evidently this one didn't stay open long.
 It's not listed in the 1900 directory.
 Maybe this 1st St. venture was an attempt by Edward to strike out on his own.

 Another move on Spring: The business that had been at 311 moved down the block to 339 S. Spring St. in 1899 and we have yet another name.
 In the directory that year Thomas L. Tally is listed as the manager at 339 of Tally's Phonograph and Projectoscope Parlor.

 A 137 S. Main St. branch: Sometime in 1899 Tally opened a Main St. branch.
 Back in 1894 this address was listed in newspaper ads as the School of Art and Design.
 The Los Angeles Herald ran a story about a film fire at 137 S. Main in their August 29, 1899 issue.
-They mention that Tally had a crowd of about 50 people and that the cause was a spark from the carbons that fell into a basket containing films.
-They also noted that the films themselves were not insured as insurance companies didn't want to issue coverage for them.
+It's on the website of the California Digital Newspaper collection.
+They note that Tally had a crowd of about 50 people.
+The story:

 Later Tally clan adventures: In the 1902 city directory T.L.
 Tally is listed as manager of the Electric Theatre, 262 S. Main St. with his brother Edward J. working for him as a clerk.
 Edward would have a later film exhibition career on his own with the Palace of Pictures, the College Theatre and the Alhambra Theatre.